AxiSEMunity/AxiSEM3D/examples/adrian_handlers_demo/readme.txt

   https://github.com/Adrian-Mag/AxiSEM3D_Kernels.git

-A ready-made conda environment is provided in that repository.
-If your checkout matches the typical layout:

-  AxiSEM3D/
-  ├── AxiSEM3D_Kernels/
-  └── axisem3d_root/
+Clone the axikernels repository alongside the AxiSEM3D repository so that you end up with:

+  some_folder/
+  ├── AxiSEM3D/              ← this repository (cloned from AxiSEMunity)
-    └── AxiSEM3D-upstream/
+  │   └── examples/

-then the environment file can be found at (from this directory):

-  ../../../../AxiSEM3D_Kernels/environment.yml

-Example installation:
+  │       └── adrian_handlers_demo/   ← you are here
+  └── AxiSEM3D_Kernels/      ← axikernels (cloned from Adrian-Mag)

+From this example directory the axikernels repo is then at:

+  ../../../AxiSEM3D_Kernels

+Installation (conda — recommended):

-  conda env create -f ../../../../AxiSEM3D_Kernels/environment.yml conda activate axikernels_env pip install -e ../../../../AxiSEM3D_Kernels
+  conda env create -f ../../../AxiSEM3D_Kernels/environment.yml conda activate axikernels_env pip install -e ../../../AxiSEM3D_Kernels

-Or into an existing environment:
+Or with pip only (into any Python ≥ 3.9 environment):

-  pip install -e /path/to/AxiSEM3D_Kernels   # development install
+  pip install -e /path/to/AxiSEM3D_Kernels

 See the axikernels README for full requirements.